Cobordism categories

 University of Copenhagen, 17-21 February 2025

 This masterclass aims to showcase different perspectives of the cobordism categories.
-Topics will include cobordism categories and higher algebra, ∞-operads, Topological modular forms, and topological quantum field theories.
+The lecture series will explore the interface of cobordism categories, modular ∞-operads, (equivariant) topological modular forms, topological quantum field theories, and fully dualizable objects.

 - David Reutter (University of Hamburg)